National High School Rodeo Association

-In addition to high school students, the NHSRA provides similar services for junior high school age students, but with some events unique to this division: boy's chute dogging, boys breakaway roping and goat tying.
-The Junior division showcases the only event which must have one girl and one boy: ribbon roping.
+In addition to high school students, the NHSRA provides similar services for junior high school age students, but with some events unique to this division: boys chute dogging, boys breakaway roping and boys goat tying.
+The Junior division showcases the only event which must have one girl and one boy: dally ribbon roping.

 National, State, and Provincial organizations

 Australia

 Visit the Australian High School Rodeo website: